orvinsavero/e-commerce/README.md

   - `401 not authorized`

 ```
-- User can not update Product that does not belongs to his/her, it is authorized in middleware.
+- User can not update Product that does not belongs to his/her (except changing a product quantity when adding to cart with access), it is authorized in middleware.

 - Multer is used to convert form data into object, then it is uploaded to google cloud storage.
 ```